Sn0wfly/ComfyUI-CsvUtils-Enhanced/readme.md

 # ComfyUI CSV Utils - Enhanced

-> **A complete solution for managing your ComfyUI prompts and images** 🎨
+> **A complete solution for managing your ComfyUI prompts and images** ��
-> Save, organize and navigate your prompt collection with a modern visual interface
+> Save, organize, sync and navigate your prompt collection with cloud backup

 ## 📋 What is this?

-**ComfyUI CSV Utils Enhanced** is a 3-node system that converts scattered prompt chaos into an organized and navigable collection.
-Think of it as your **personal prompt library** with integrated image viewer.
+**ComfyUI CSV Utils Enhanced** is a **5-node system** that converts scattered prompt chaos into an organized, searchable, and cloud-synced collection.
+Think of it as your **personal prompt library** with integrated image viewer and **cross-device sync**.

 ### 🎯 Problem it solves:
 - ❌ Lost prompts after generating images
 - ❌ Good images mixed with failed experiments
 - ❌ Hard to find which prompt generated which image
 - ❌ No way to review your previous work
+- ❌ **Can't access prompts on different machines (PC ↔ vast.ai)**

 ### ✅ What you get:
 - 🏛️ **Organized library** of prompts and images